Getting it Right is a Two-way Street

 As in all interpersonal communications, talking things over is typically the most constructive approach.
 Not communicating with media is at the end of the list, when all attempts to fix the problem have been unsuccessful.

 I am a great believer in corporate transparency and story telling.
 I have found that the best way to prevent mistakes is to always supply a backgrounder with all of my releases so the reporter has all the necessary facts to write the story.

-Having said that, there are situations when organizations should not communicate with media.* They are so critical to my job that I keep them posted to my computer:
+Having said that, there are situations when organizations should not communicate with media.
+This following list is from *”At Ease With the Media” by Eric Bergman.
+They are so critical to my job that I keep them posted to my computer:

 - Employees have not yet been notified about a specific issue

 - Employee, client or patient privacy is never breached for any reason

 - A disaster or emergency has occurred and next-of-kin have not been notified